The cold was the first thing I felt.

 Wait a second.
 Who was I?
 I began to try and recall something, anything from my memory.
 Nothing came up.
 I tried calling out, but the only noise I made was a strange gurgling, as if my throat were full of a liquid.

 Then I looked down.
-There was a corpse next to me, laying face up.
+There was a corpse next to me, lying face up.
 I had the strangest feeling that this man was important, that I had known him.
 He was missing a tooth, covered in blood, and obviously killed by a bullet to the head.
 He gave me a very peculiar feeling, and anyone who could feel sorrow would have been saddened by this man’s condition.
 So I started walking away.
 I had an instinctive feeling that there were people nearby, though where, I wasn’t sure.
 But I needed to find people.
 They would help me, I was sure.